 Most people who develop anemia have deficiencies in iron or folate, both of which are essential for the production of healthy RBCs.

 When a person has advanced-stage CLL, the unhealthy lymphocytes outnumber the healthy lymphocytes and other blood cells.
-If the number of RBCs falls too low, a person will develop anemia.
+A person will develop anemia if the number of RBCs falls too low.

 The side effects of CLL treatment can also lead to anemia.
 Side effects such as nausea, vomiting, and decreased appetite may make it difficult for a person to consume a well-balanced, iron-rich diet.

-This can lead to iron-deficiency anemia, in which the level of iron in the blood is too low to support the production of new RBCs.
+This can lead to iron deficiency anemia, in which the iron level in the blood is too low to support the production of new RBCs.

 Some treatments, such as chemotherapy agents, can also result in anemia due to bone marrow suppression.

 CLL affects the immune system in various ways.
-In roughly a quarter of people with CLL, the immune system cells attack normal RBCs, mistaking them for foreign invaders.
+In about 25% of people with CLL, the immune system cells attack normal RBCs, mistaking them for foreign invaders.
 This causes a condition called autoimmune hemolytic anemia (AHA).

 Studies suggest that the impact of CLL-related anemia on a person’s quality of life depends on the severity of the anemia.
 Factors that play a role in the severity of CLL-related anemia include: